Information and dates for the 2018 Conference will be released very soon.

-We also have plenty of exciting charity news to share, in particular about our projects and the important 2017 appeal.
+We also had plenty of exciting charity news to share, in particular about our projects and the important 2017 appeal.

 Where and when?